lsawade/simple-thesis/README.md

 ---

 Based on a template that's been floating around the geoscience department at Princeton.
-Original owner is believed to be Akshay Mehra!
-I just cleaned it up a little.
+Original owner is believed to be @akshaymehra!